Moving to Tenerife : Fiscal Residence and Keeping things straight

 • Purchase or rental of permanent home in Spain – in order to do this you will need an NIE number, initially you obtain this on a NON Residents A4 white certificate (see NIE info) you will most likely also have a non residents bank account in Spain at this stage.

-• Obtain your green Residencia certificate complying with health care and income regs.
+• Obtain your green Residencia certificate, Uk Nationals will have a TIE complying with health care and income regulations.

 • Advise the Spanish Tax office that you will be liable to pay income tax in Spain (modelo 30) – The Spanish tax year is from January to December, so you may not necessarily do this in the first year you arrive: